The ISPCC relies on fundraising to fund the majority of its work.

 - The salary set out above is inclusive; no further payments are made and no pension contributions are made.

 The salaries of our senior managers are disclosed in line with best practice, in our Report and Financial Statements for January to September 2018.

 You can read much more about our financial performance and our outcomes in our most recent report.
 ISPCC Commitment to Fundraising Best Practice The ISPCC has signed up to the Resolution regarding the Statement of Guiding Principles for Fundraising.

 ISPCC is fully committed to achieving the high standards contained within the Statement of Guiding Principles for Fundraising developed by the ICTR

 - Providing high levels of accountability and transparency to our donors and prospective donors

 - Providing clarity and assurances to you about how we spend your money

 ISPCC Financial Reports & Fundraising Documents The ISPCC publishes financial audited accounts on an annual basis.

-A summary of accounts for 2017 is available to download here.
+A summary of accounts for the period of January to September 2018 can be viewed here.